 Content of the course

-This course builds on the enzymatic aspects of starch and plant carbohydrate (e.g. cellulose, xylan, pectin) degradation.
+The online master's course Enzymology for Food and Biorefinery - Carbohydrases & Kinetics builds on the enzymatic aspects of starch and plant carbohydrate (e.g. cellulose, xylan, pectin) degradation.
 The focus will be on the mode-of-action of various glycoside hydrolases and non-hydrolytic cellulose cleaving enzymes, including the importance of 3D-structures.
 Examples of these enzymes in food and biorefinery processes are given.
 The catalytic mechanism, structure-function relations, mode of action under changing conditions, as well as enzyme kinetics will be extensively dealt with.

 You will learn to